eCubed/DevNotes/2018-10-24-01-material-and-flex-layout-data-items.md

 </div>
 ```

-If we ran it again, we will get the 4 columns we want... if the viewport was wide.
+If we ran it again, we will get the 4 columns and horizontal spacing we want... if the viewport was wide.
 If the width is small, it would crunch up 4 columns in such a tight space.
-We don't
-want that.
+We don't want that.
 So, when the viewport is anything less than medium, we want to display all the data in 1 column.
 We do this by applying the directive `fxLayout.lt-md="column"`
 on the container element.
 When we specified `fxLayout="row wrap"`, that means always display the children in rows, then wrap, no matter what the width of the screen is.
 We now specify a more specific `fxLayout` directive that would kick in if we wanted to see only 1 column when the viewport's width is anything less than medium (which
 would be small and extra-small), specified by `.lt-md`.
 Now, if we expand and contract our browser's width, we will see that the layout changes around 600px width.